Get insider access

 For something less pricy, look at the Astro A20 Gen 2 Wireless, the best Astro headset we've tested at this price point.
 These headphones are the next generation of the Astro A20 Wireless.
 Although they don't support companion software like the previous model or higher-end products like the Astro A40 TR Headset + MixAmp Pro 2019, you can still expect a low latency gaming experience, thanks to their USB dongle.
 They also have over 19 hours of continuous playback time and have an auto-off timer to help conserve battery life when not in use.
 They're wireless-only headphones, and you can't use them wired at all.

 These decently comfortable over-ears have an excited sound, which adds thump and rumble to the gameplay while dialogue and instruments are bright.
 That said, if you don't like their sound, they have three EQ presets built-in.
-They also have a decent soundstage for closed-back headphones that feels spacious and wide.
+They also have a decent soundstage for closed-back headphones that feel spacious and wide.
 Their boom mic can separate your voice from background noise, so you're heard clearly, even if a lot is happening around you.
 Unfortunately, the mic's recording quality is mediocre, and speech sounds thin and muffled.

 See our review